 For all clients on the waiting list, the search to find an appropriate dog begins right away.
 However, this all depends on the individual needs of the client, and the individual qualities of the dogs in training.

-No. We carefully source and select potential assistance dogs from specific breeders based on proven background, temperament, structural soundness, healthy genetics and breeding.
-Even this process does not necessarily mean that every dog will make the grade.
+Unfortunately no. We carefully source and select potential assistance dogs specifically based on proven background, temperament, structural soundness, healthy genetics and breeding.
+Even our extensive screening and assessment process does not necessarily mean that every dog will make the grade.

 We use breeds with an established history and proven background of assistance dog work in the UK.

 The most popular, and generally most successful breeds, come from the Retriever group.
-Those breeds include Labrador Retrievers, Golden Retrievers and crosses of the two.
+Those breeds include Labrador Retrievers, Golden Retrievers and first-generation crosses of the two.
 We also have some Spaniel breeds in the programme.

 Unfortunately this is not possible.
 We do not provide any kind of registration process for dogs.

 All dogs must go through a rigorous selection assessment and Veterans must fully complete the PALS programme to become qualified as a partnership with a dog.

 Potentially yes.
 However, there are standards and temperament criteria that your dog has to meet to qualify as a working dog, in the same way that any other assistance dogs do.
 You must accept that there is no guarantee that your dog would be suitable, and that he/she would need to pass an initial assessment first.

 To be considered for this your dog must be under the age of 3 years before training starts, and you MUST have been the only owner of the dog.